 Projects of this type typically do not incur large expenditures nor require significant employment demand.
-The project employed one hundred and twenty one workers during the year of construction of the bagasse thermo facility and it annually employs sixty-five workers to operate the plant.
-However, it contributes to the larger social welfare of the region; the entire Santa Adelia complex currently and directly employees 2,500 workers, which represent more than 5% of Jaboticabal's population.
+CERPA directly employed two hundred workers and it indirectly employed six hundred workers during the year of construction of the bagasse thermo facility and it annually employs nine workers to operate the plant.
+However, it contributes to the larger social welfare of the region; the entire Da Pedra complex directly employees about 3,000 workers.

 Income distribution will be derived from this project due to job creation, employees' salaries and package of benefits such as social security and life insurance, and credits of emission reductions.

 Additionally, lower expenditure is achieved due to the fact that money will no longer be spent in the same amount to "import" electricity from other regions in the country through the grid.
 This money would stay in the region and be used for providing the population better services which would improve the availability of basic needs.
 This surplus of capital could be translated in investments in education and health that would directly benefit the local population and indirectly in a more equitable income distribution.